Some phenomenological aspects of a new $U(1)'$ model: Phenomenology

+Due to the zero-texture structure exhibit by the Yukawa couplings in (\ref{yukawa-quarks-2}), and taking into account normal assignation according to (\ref{quark-assignation}), the model can reproduce the mass hierarchy in the quark sector.
 After the symmetry breaking, we obtain the following mass terms:

 On the other hand, since (\ref{yukawa-quarks-2}) exhibits terms where $\phi _1$ and $\phi _2$ or $\sigma _0$ and $\chi _0$ couple simultaneously, the zero structures of the Yukawa matrices in (\ref{quark-textures}) does not imply zero-texture mass matrices.
 Thus, the extra $U(1)_X$ symmetry is not sufficient to explain the mass spectrum.
-In this work, we assume the existence of two types of global symmetries.
+Thus, we assume the existence of two types of global symmetries.
 They are:

 \begin{itemize} \item {\it $Z_2$ symmetries:} We restrict the couplings of scalar fields by requiring the discrete symmetries

 \item {\it $U(1)_{T_3}$ symmetry:} The $U(1)_X$ symmetry distinguishes the quark family $q^1_L$ from the others two $q^{a=2,3}_L$, while the right-handed components are universal.
 Thus, in the absence of the Yukawa couplings, the model has the following global symmetry: